1990 (Daniel Johnston album): Artwork

 Unlike Johnston's earlier ten albums featuring hand-drawn sketches by Johnston as their covers, 1990 instead features a photograph of Johnston pointing at a painting depicting a once-mighty tree, now reduced to a stump in a barren and desolate field, with a small but bright twig sprouting in front of it.
 It is one of Johnston's few paintings and represents eternal and undying hope.
 It is titled Hope.
 Johnston took inspiration from the piece and kept the painting in his home studio throughout the remainder of his life.

 The photograph for the back cover of the LP was taken by Michael Macioce during the Noise New York recording sessions.

 Legacy

 The album hosts some of Johnston's best-known songs, such as "Devil Town" and "True Love Will Find You In The End", but is considered "The toughest listen of all of Daniel's output."

-In April 2021, Sharon Van Etten released an extended cover of "Some Things Last A Long Time", initially recorded for the film Feels Good Man.
+In April 2021, Sharon Van Etten released an extended cover of "Some Things Last a Long Time", initially recorded for the film Feels Good Man.
 One month later, the Johnston estate released a music video for the song "True Love Will Find You In The End," made up of different performances by various artists.
 The Johnston estate then followed the video by announcing a 2xLP box-set titled The End Is Never Really Over, containing the extended CD version of 1990 and its follow-up, Artistic Vice.
 The set was released on August 29, 2021.

+In 2026, the movie "Blue Heron" used Johnston's version of "Some Things Last a Long Time" as the music over the film's final credits.